Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures: GIKN construction leads to loosely Kronecker measure

-Theorems \ref{thm:GIKN-improved} and \ref{thm:BDG-improved} may replace \cite[Lemma 2.5]{BDG} and they reveal more information about the resulting measure.
+Theorem \ref{thm:GIKN-improved} may replace \cite[Lemma 2.5]{BDG} and it reveals more information about the resulting measure.
 This applies for example to \cite[Theorem B]{CCGWY} or \cite[Proposition 1.1]{CCGWY}.
-Similar strengthenings are possible for results from \cite{BBD, BDG, BZ, DG, GIKN, KN}.
+Similar strengthenings are possible for results from \cite{BC,BBD, BDG, BZ, DG, DGRZ, GIKN, KN}.
 We leave the details to the reader, since presenting them here would require repeating a lot of material from these papers without introducing anything new.